 While most of them do, not all dogs move their tails with ease.
 Some dogs are grumpy and suffer from “bad mood”.
 This bad temper may be due to illnesses that cause discomfort or pain.
 The first step should be to eliminate any health problems.
 Later, we will see if the problem is due to fear, insecurity, territoriality, food or owners.

 Among the factors that can affect is the behavior of us owners towards our pet.
-If we do not allow anyone to approach or caress him , if we do not take him for a walk and do not play with him, we are giving rise to a grumpy character.
+If we do not allow anyone to approach or caress them, if we do not take them for a walk and do not play with them, we are giving rise to a grumpy character.

 Care for grumpy dogs

 A dog that is prone to aggression can moderate its behavior with rehabilitation.
-If the behavior is due to something he doesn’t like or is afraid of, we will need to make him understand that this will not harm him or pose a threat to him.
-If he has this attitude towards a human, we will gradually help him socialize.
+If the behavior is due to something he doesn’t like or is afraid of, we will need to make them understand that this will not harm them or pose a threat to them.
+If it has this attitude towards a human, we will gradually help them socialize.

 You need to know the body language of grumpy dogs and teach them to socialize with others of its kind.
 Their growl is also a way of communicating between members of the pack, indicating possession and a desire for defense.

 In any case, the solution will never be to isolate the animal from people or animals, rather to try to make them interact more, always under supervision.